olegknyazev/GameTablesDocs/main_concepts.md

 ## GameTable Object

 GameTable is an object that resides in your project (it's a [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) from the programmer's point of view).
 This object contains all the settings related to a single data source which may be a single table or a group of tables in case of multi-sheet documents.
-You may have as many GameTable objects in your project as you need.
+You may have as many GameTable objects in the project as you need.

 You may run import from the GameTable object [Inspector]({{ site.baseurl }}{% link reference/inspector.md %}).
 For locally stored data source (CSV) it's also possible to enable auto-import feature which automatically re-imports the data when the source table changes.
 You also may re-import all the GameTables in the project at once by using the *Tools / Game Tables / Apply All Game Tables* menu.